WINNERS and Pact are making it easier to give your empty beauty packaging a life beyond the landfill.

 Trash:

 *Products considered hazardous materials such as aerosol products, nail polish and nail polish remover should be disposed through proper hazmat disposal.
-Check your local area’s guidelines on how to dispose of hazmat items.
+Check for your location's hazmat disposal options.

 Pact’s Collection Guidelines will continue to evolve as we gain more insight from our community and recycling partners into local recycling capabilities.
 It is always ideal to check with your local recycling centers for the most accurate information on curbside recyclable items in your area.